Top Movies About Cults You Can Watch On Netflix: ‘Holy Hell,’ ‘Deprogrammed,’ ‘Children Of God’ And ‘Colonia’

 Holy Hell

-Written, directed and produced by former cult member Will Allen, Holy Hell is a 2016 documentary that chronicles Allen’s 22-year journey with the group.
+Written, directed, and produced by former cult member Will Allen, Holy Hell is a 2016 documentary that chronicles Allen’s 22-year journey with the group.
 Holy Hell is an exceptional documentary because it consists of real footage from the group taken over the years.
-Allen was fresh out of college and a filmmaker when he joined the Buddhafield, a new-age, based spiritual group that attracted beautiful and successful people across California.
-The documentary also details survivor’s accounts of the abuse and mind control they endured as well as how the cult ultimately imploded causing Allen and many others to leave.
-Holy Hell was nominated for four awards including two Critics’ Choice Awards.
+Allen was fresh out of college and a filmmaker when he joined the Buddhafield, a new age-based spiritual group that attracted beautiful and successful people across California.
+The documentary also details survivor’s accounts of the abuse and mind control they endured as well as how the cult ultimately imploded, causing Allen and many others to leave.
+Holy Hell was nominated for four awards, including two Critics’ Choice Awards.

 Deprogrammed

 In the 60s, cults sprang up across the United States.
 By the 70s, cults were a phenomenon that threatened the counter-culture seeking youth and the ugly side of cults began to make mainstream news.
 One man grew to prominence throughout this era for his bold (and often successful) attempts at kidnapping and deprogramming cult members.
-His name is Ted Patrick and he was known as “Black Lightning” because he would stake out cults, learn their behaviors then as fast as lightning strikes, kidnap cult members and deprogram them with the aim of returning them to their loved ones and family members.
+His name is Ted Patrick and he was known as “Black Lightning” because he would stake out cults, learn their behaviors, then as fast as lightning strikes, kidnap cult members and deprogram them with the aim of returning them to their loved ones and family members.

 Not every deprogramming attempt was a success, but there were enough cases for people to appear in the documentary decades later and tell how their deprogramming saved their lives.
 Of course, there were accounts of people who remained loyal to their cults and others who never felt they needed deprogramming in the first place.
 Ted Patrick invented deprogramming based upon his first-hand knowledge of how cults worked.

 For those who have an interest in cults, deprogramming is an interesting topic.
 It’s something that we don’t see happen anymore due to changes in laws that came to prominence in the 80s under President Ronald Reagan.
-The First Amendment guarantees freedom of religion and unfortunately, that means people who join cults have a first amendment right to be brainwashed, held hostage to mind control and can choose to stay in cults if they want to.
-Ted Patrick was a voice that has argued over the years there truly is no choice in being held hostage to a cult’s doctrines, therefore kidnapping a cult member and deprogramming them is the only way they can truly be free to determine whether they want to remain in a cult or not.
+The First Amendment guarantees freedom of religion, and unfortunately, that means people who join cults have a First Amendment right to be brainwashed and held hostage to mind control, and they can choose to stay in cults if they want to.
+Ted Patrick was a voice that has argued over the years there truly is no choice in being held hostage to a cult’s doctrines, therefore, kidnapping a cult member and deprogramming them is the only way they can truly be free to determine whether they want to remain in a cult or not.

-While we no longer see deprogramming sessions and kidnappings like happened across the 60s, 70s and 80s with groups such as the Children of God, Hare Krishnas, the Moonies, New Testament Missionary Fellowship (Hannah Lowe cult), Love Israel and Brother Julius cult, today’s psychologists are handling deprogramming through exit counseling.
-Of course, the Internet has helped the spread of information and many people who are involved with dangerous cults now have resources to perform background checks, follow money trails, and research new doctrines, teachings and questionable ideologies.
-This is one of the reasons modern-day cults immediately cut off access to the Internet.
-Even though deprogramming and kidnapping events do not occur today, the documentary is a fascinating look at what happened in America when cults boldly went after college students, and in some cases, all that was needed to convert someone to an end-time death cult was one sermon preached by a charismatic cult leader.
+While we no longer see deprogramming sessions and kidnappings like those that happened during the 60s, 70s, and 80s with groups such as the Children of God, Hare Krishnas, the Moonies, New Testament Missionary Fellowship (Hannah Lowe cult), Love Israel, and Brother Julius cult, today’s psychologists are handling deprogramming through exit counseling.
+Of course, the internet has helped the spread of information and many people who are involved with dangerous cults now have resources to perform background checks, follow money trails, and research new doctrines, teachings, and questionable ideologies.

+This is one of the reasons modern-day cults immediately cut off access to the internet.
+Even though deprogramming and kidnapping events do not occur today, the documentary is a fascinating look at what happened in America when cults boldly went after college students, and, in some cases, all that was needed to convert someone to an end-time death cult was one sermon preached by a charismatic cult leader.

 Ted Patrick wrote the book Let Our Children Go! and is regarded as an expert who was on the forefront of rescuing people from cults.
 You may learn more about Ted Patrick and deprogramming at Cult Education.
 Here is a quote of Patrick describing deprogramming.
-You may learn more about the movie Deprogrammed at its official IMDB page.
+You may learn more about the movie Deprogrammed at its official IMDb page.

 “When you deprogram people,” he emphasized, “you force them to think.
 The only thing I do is shoot them challenging questions.
 I hit them with things that they haven’t been programmed to respond to.
 I know what the cults do and how they do it, so I shoot them the right questions; and they get frustrated when they can’t answer.
 They think they have the answer, they’ve been given answers to everything.
 But I keep them off balance and this forces them to begin questioning, to open their minds.
 When the mind gets to a certain point, they can see through all the lies that they’ve been programmed to believe.
 They realize that they’ve been duped and they come out of it.
 Their minds start working again.”